 - Community Counseling Center, 714 E. Sahara Ave.

-Customers will have to register first at one of these locations before making purchase from the machine, but the registration can be anonymous.
+Customers will have to register first at one of these locations before making a purchase from the machine, but the registration can be anonymous.

 This program was spearheaded by the Southern Nevada Health District, the Nevada AIDS Research and Education Society as well as Trac-B Exchange (which created the vending machine).
 Learn more about Nevada drug laws.